remp2020/remp2020.github.io/index.md

 ### 23-Sep-2022: New version of REMP tools (0.34)

-This version is the last PHP7 compatible release of the REMP tools.
+This version is the last PHP 7.4 compatible release of the REMP tools.
 Changes:

 - The only breaking change is in whitelisting of domains for replacers (e.g. RTM replacer) in Mailer.
 - Few minor fixes.